jesstelford/react-isomorphic-boilerplate/README.md

 into the rendered output which is where React gets its magic from.
 From now on, should never have to worry about them other than to know they're important)*

-As React can't handle rendering `<!doctype>` tags, etc, we have to offload that layout rendering task to Handlebars.
+As React can't handle rendering `<!doctype>` tags, conditional comments (for targeting IE), etc, we have to offload that layout rendering task to Handlebars.
 Here's our simple HTML5 template file:

 ```html
 <!-- file: server/templates/layout.handlebars -->